tftcg/faq/README.md

  tags (name)
   category (name)
-    ...  note that category can be nested infinitely ... tag (name)
+    ...  note that category can be nested infinitely ... tag (name, markup_required?)
 </pre>

 Catagories lead to menu pages, while tags lead, if they have content in the faqxml, to faq pages.
+The markup_required attribute is optional and turns off the automatic inclusion of any question or answer including that tag's name.
+This is to stop more common words like "Brave" or "Bold" from including every entry that mentions the term.

 ## FAQ XML Format